atomlabor/rabbit-receipt-scanner/README.md

 ## 📄 Licence
 This project is publicly available and may be used freely (no specific licence).

-Made with ❤️ for Rabbit R1
+Made with ❤️ by Atomlabor.de for Rabbit R1